puppetlabs/puppetlabs-apache/README.md

 This type is intended for use with mod_fastcgi.
 It allows you to define one or more external FastCGI servers to handle specific file types.

+** Note ** If using Ubuntu 10.04+, you'll need to manually enable the multiverse repository.

 Ex:

 ~~~ puppet